stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

-# Configuring Your Application with Secrets and ConfigMaps in SAAP
+# Configuring your Application with Secrets and ConfigMaps

 This comprehensive tutorial will walk you through the process of effectively utilizing `secrets` and `configmaps` within your application deployment.
 By the end of this tutorial, you will be equipped with the knowledge and skills to securely store sensitive information, set `environment variables` using `secrets`, and manage application configuration data using `configmaps`.
 Let's get started on enhancing the security and configuration aspects of your applications in SAAP!